AmrAlashram/Smart-Road-Monitoring-and-Analysis-System/README.md

-# Data Pipeline with Reddit, Airflow, Celery, Postgres, S3, AWS Glue, Athena, and Redshift
+# Real-time Data Pipeline with Kafka, Spark, S3, AWS Glue, Athena, and Redshift

 This project uses a real-time data streaming pipeline to monitor a smart road and analyze data coming it.
 The pipeline leverages a combination of tools and services including: Python, Docker, Apache Zookeeper, Apache Kafka, Apache Spark, AWS S3, AWS Cloud, AWS Glue, AWS Athena, AWS Redshift.